Household Dangers and your Pet Bird

 · Galvanized Wire

-Many commonly kept house plants are toxic to parrots.
+Indoor Plants Many commonly kept house plants are toxic to parrots.
 Some plants merely make your bird sick, but others can kill them.
 It is best to keep your parrot and your indoor plants separately.
-Some plants that cause problems for your birds include:-

 · Bloody droppings,

-Any of these symptoms should be investigated by your avian veterinarian.
+Any of these symptoms should be investigated by your avian veterinarian promptly.

 How to avoid the dangers of the house:

-In order to avoid the pitfalls and dangers of the household environment, use some common sense.
+ü In order to avoid the pitfalls and dangers of the household environment, use some common sense.
+Take a look around the home and see what may be unsafe for a toddler, its likely to be unsafe for a bird!

 Share this post